Two research preprints

 3

-Two preprints, then 92 unique devices ran it across 7 GPU vendors.
-Median speedups (the typical experience): Apple Silicon 71×, NVIDIA 56×, ARM Mali 55×, Intel 43×, AMD 40×, Qualcomm Adreno 20×.
+Two preprints, then 119 distinct GPU/browser/OS combinations ran it across 7 GPU vendors.
+Every vendor gained: Apple Silicon, NVIDIA, ARM Mali, Intel, AMD and Qualcomm Adreno.
+Per-vendor medians live on gpubench.dev, computed from the runs themselves.
 Tested across Chrome, Firefox, Safari on macOS, Windows, Linux, Android, and iOS.

 4